10 Things That Make a Great RPG

 Most RPGs give you a variety of ways to complete mission objectives.
-For example, in a fantasy RPG you might use combat, magic, or stealth to complete a quest.
-In a modern or sci fi RPG you might use combat or stealth or enhance yourself through gadgets or other kinds of upgrades.
+For example, in a fantasy RPG, you might use combat, magic, or stealth to complete a quest.
+In a modern or sci-fi RPG, you might use combat or stealth or enhance yourself through gadgets or other kinds of upgrades.

 Generally speaking, the more gameplay options a game gives you, the easier it is to immerse yourself in the world and role-play.

-6. Character Progression (and Stats)
+6. Character Progression

 One of the key elements of any RPG is character development or progression.
-If your character doesn't change somehow between the time you start the game and the time you finish the game, it's probably not an RPG.
+If your character doesn't change somehow between the time you start and the time you finish the game, it's probably not an RPG.

 The principle mechanic that controls character development is something called leveling.
-When players complete actions (kill an enemy, complete a stage of a quest, etc.) the game awards them experience ('xp').
-When the player earns a sufficient amount of xp, they gain a level, or 'level up'.
+When players complete actions (kill an enemy, complete a stage of a quest, etc.) the game awards them experience ('XP').
+When the player earns a sufficient amount of XP, they gain a level, or 'level up'.
 When the player levels-up, they are generally allowed to make some sort of improvement to their character, either by increasing attribute scores or by learning new skills, perks or spells.
 One of the chief satisfactions of playing an RPG is leveling your character and becoming the best that you can be.

 7. Party Mechanics

 Most RPGs, however, do provide some way to manage more than one character.
-Some are built around parties and utilize strategy and tactics as a central gameplay challenge.
+Some are built around parties that utilize strategy and tactics as a central gameplay challenge.
 Others only provide you with indirect control over NPCs for a limited time.
 Other games (like MMOs) allow you to form parties with other players and adventure together.
 How parties are handled has a significant impact on the experience you have and help to define the game.

 8. User Interface Tools